telatin/covtobed/CONTRIBUTING.md

+# Contributing to `covtobed`

-If you wish to fix a bug or add new features to the software we welcome Pull Requests.
+If you wish to fix a bug or add new features to the software we welcome **Pull Requests**.

 We use [GitHub Flow style development](https://guides.github.com/introduction/flow/).